iplakhin/SchetoBot/README.md

-This is a Telegram bot, that allows visiting doctor to keep records of completed visits and to control monthly budget (fuel expenses and total income).
+This is a Telegram bot, that allows visiting doctor to keep records of completed visits and to control monthly budget.

++ Added Finit State Machine
++ Added permission checking by TelegramID
++ Added choosing payment method (QR code or cash)
++ More detailed budget report